 |Introduction to Data for Archivists||Alpha||Jenny Bunn*, Noah Geraci, and James Baker (Looking for new Maintainers)|

-The following Etherpad contains Library Carpentry experimental lessons that are currently being discussed and/or under development.
+The following Etherpad contains Library Carpentry experimental/conceptual lessons that are currently being discussed and/or under development.

 Our lessons are in various stages of development - stable, beta, alpha, and conceptual.